Cala Luna Boutique Hotel & Villas

 Great range of accommodation.
 Has rooms for couples as well as two and three bedroom fully equipped villas with private pools, great for families

-Call us on 858 345 1763 to start planning your vacation to Cala Luna Boutique Hotel & Villas or take a look at our itineraries to Guanacaste and Nicoya Peninsula
+To start planning your vacation to Cala Luna Boutique Hotel & Villas

 Cala Luna Boutique Hotel, Villas & Spa, is a relaxed getaway surrounded by nature and set back from Langosta Beach on the outskirts of Tamarindo on the Nicoya Peninsula.